Reference for connecting databases to Sequin

 function.

 If you require backfills, we recommend upgrading to Postgres 14 or later.
-If this is not an option, please contact support to discuss alternative approaches.
+If this is not an option, please contact us to discuss alternative approaches.